BUYER'S GUIDE · LARGE FAMILY

 - 100 kg without cart: lighter than Big Joe III

-- NASA-patented ceramic, superior retention
+- Space-grade high-density ceramic, superior retention

 Cons